BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/dashboard/dev-info/components/react-chartsjs-2.md

 **Props Used:**
 - *options*: An object; the options set to customize the graph.
-- *data*: An object; the data x and y values being plotted ont he graph.
+- *data*: An object; the data x and y values being plotted on the graph.